-If a sale-leaseback sounds like it may be the option for you to get you the money you need for home repairs, visit reach out to EasyKnock today to get started on the process.
+If a sale-leaseback sounds like it may be the option for you to get you the money you need for home repairs, reach out to a financial advisor to learn more.

 The environment is unpredictable.
 A hurricane could travel close to shore, sending strong winds and heavy rains inland.
 The shifting of fault lines could trigger an earthquake.
 A snowstorm could turn into a blizzard and dump several feet of snow as it moves.
-We have a solution for you to rebuild or repair your home when you are experiencing challenging, unpredictable situations.
-If you are still unsure of options to repair your home after reading this article, consult a financial advisor to discuss your options.
+A sale-leaseback can serve as a solution for you to rebuild or repair your home when you are experiencing challenging, unpredictable situations.
+Consult a financial advisor to discuss your options.